Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Introduction

 \section{Introduction}

-Visual Question Answering (VQA) \citep{antol2015vqa} is an important task at the intersection of computer vision (CV) and natural language processing (NLP).
-In the last decade, deep neural networks (DNN) have made promising progress in VQA.
-However, recent studies \citep{agrawal2018don,agrawal2016analyzing,manjunatha2019explicit} have found that existing VQA models are prone to language biases and directly output answers relying on the superficial correlation between answers and questions.
-As a result, they always suffer from sharp performance drop when the answer distributions of the training set and test set are different (out-of-distribution, OOD).
+Visual Question Answering (VQA) \cite{antol2015vqa} is an important task at the intersection of CV and NLP.
+In the last decade, deep neural networks have made promising progress in VQA.
+However, recent studies \cite{agrawal2016analyzing,manjunatha2019explicit} have found that VQA models are prone to dataset biases.
+As a result, they always suffer from sharp performance drops when faced with out-of-distribution (OOD) test datasets, whose answer distributions are different from the training set.

-The large-scale vision-language pre-trained models (VLPs) achieve great improvements in the in-distribution standard VQA benchmark.
-Nevertheless, they also fail to address the language-bias problem.
-For example, the performance of the pre-trained LXMERT model \cite{tan2019lxmert} drops significantly from 71.27\% on in-distribution VQA v2 \cite{goyal2017making} to 48.01\% on the OOD benchmark VQA-CP v2 \cite{agrawal2018don}.
-At the same time, the improvement brought by VLPs is partly due to their large model size, which increases the computational cost of deploying VQA models. \textbf{To facilitate the application of VLPs to VQA tasks, the two problems should be addressed simultaneously.} However, existing researches mostly focus on each of them separately.
+Although large-scale vision-language pre-trained models (VLPs) achieve further improvements in the in-distribution (ID) VQA benchmark \cite{goyal2017making}, they also fail to address the dataset-bias problem \cite{agrawal2018don}, e.g., lxmert \cite{tan2019lxmert} suffers a 23.26\% drop between ID and OOD accuracy.
+At the same time, the improvement brought by VLPs is partly due to their large model size, which increases the computational cost of deploying VQA models.
+To facilitate the application of VLPs to VQA tasks, the two problems should be addressed simultaneously.
+However, existing researches mostly focus on each of them separately.

-To address the language-bias problem, a large number of debiasing methods have been proposed for the conventional VQA models, such as UpDn \citep{anderson2018bottom} and S-MRL \citep{cadene2019rubi}.
-These methods can be divided into two categories: \textit{Data-augmentation methods} \citep{chen2020counterfactual,gokhale2020mutant} generate additional training samples, that are inconsistent with the current dataset biases, for alleviating biases in the training set. \textit{Non-data-augmentation methods} \citep{clark2019don,mahabadi2019simple,liang2021lpf} regularize the training loss according to the bias degree of training samples.

-In terms of the increased computational cost, a line of recent efforts have been made to compress pre-trained language models (PLMs) in the NLP field \cite{TrainLargeThenCompress,AttnPrun,rosita,BERT-LT,AllTicketWin,TAMT,SuperTickets} and VLPs for visual-linguistic tasks \cite{CompressingVLMwithKD,PlayLTwithVL}.
+The dataset-bias problem in VQA is well studied by numerous debiasing methods based on conventional small-scale models\cite{anderson2018bottom,cadene2019rubi}.
+Their main solution \cite{cadene2019rubi,clark2019don,liang2021lpf,mahabadi2019simple} is to regularize the loss according to the bias degree of training samples.
+In terms of the increased computational cost, a line of recent efforts have been made to compress pre-trained language models (PLMs) in the NLP field \cite{BERT-LT, li2020unimo,TrainLargeThenCompress,SuperTickets,rosita,TAMT,AllTicketWin} and VLPs for visual-linguistic tasks \cite{CompressingVLMwithKD,PlayLTwithVL}.
 They show that large-scale PLMs and VLPs can be compressed into lightweight models without degrading performance.
+Refer to \textbf{App. \ref{morework}} for more related work.